BrettMayson/HEMTT/book/commands/launch.md

 A list of workshop IDs to launch with your mod.
 These are not subscribed to, and will need to be manually subscribed to in Steam.

+### presets

+A list of `.html` presets to launch with your mod.
+Exported from the Arma 3 Launcher, and kept in `.hemtt/presets/`.

 ### dlc

 A list of DLCs to launch with your mod.
 The fullname or short-code can be used.